Johanna Kirchner

+Life

 Johanna Stunz came from a social-democratic family from Frankfurt, Hesse-Nassau.
-Her grandfather was one of Frankfurt's first social-democratic aldermen.
+Her grandfather was one of Frankfurt's first social-democratic aldermen and her father, who was a master carpenter by trade, was also a committed social-democrat.
 At 14, she joined the Socialist Worker Youth, and at 18 became a member of the Social Democratic Party of Germany (Sozialdemokratische Partei Deutschlands – SPD).
 She worked avidly in the women's movement.
 In Frankfurt, she became friends with Eleonore Wolf, whose life was taking a similar path.

 During the First World War, Kirchner, now a mother of two daughters, busied herself in communal welfare, dedicating herself to needy women's and children's welfare.
 After that, she worked in the Workers' Welfare organization (Arbeiterwohlfahrt; AWO), which she founded together with Marie Juchacz in 1919.
 Her special concern here was children who were underfed as a result of the war and the widespread inflation that struck Germany later.
 Many of these children suffered from damaged health and stunted growth.
 They had had their childhood taken away from them by events over which they had no control.
 Kirchner took many of these children to Switzerland for their health.
 During the Ruhrkampf, a brief civil war in Germany in 1920, Kirchner helped evacuate thousands of children from the Ruhr district, sending them to stay with families in Hesse.

 In 1933, Adolf Hitler came to power, and the dedicated anti-fascist had to go underground, as her help in freeing an anti-Nazi from the Gestapo became known, leading to the danger of her possible arrest.
 She fled, without her family, to Saarbrücken, which was then still under League of Nations administration.
 There she worked at kitchen jobs and as a waitress, also caring for German émigrés through, among other means, the Persecuted Anti-Fascists' Aid Committee (für verfolgte Antifaschisten).